This post is a subject that is very important to me. Please note, I am not a nutritionist or a doctor. I am writing this

 The things that matter are

 - Eating real food.
-As much as we like to think that everyone can easily do this, I’d like to remind you that it’s not always easy for poor and working class people to do this.
+As much as we like to think that everyone can easily do this, I’d like to remind you that it’s not always easy for poor and working-class people to do this.
 So please don’t just assume people are lazy.
 I have often heard that staying away from the inside aisles of the store is the best.
-I tend to agree, but also heavily believe in knowing what is on the label.
+I tend to agree, but also profoundly believe in knowing what is on the label.
 Check the resource list below to find a link that discusses how to read the nutritional facts and ingredient labels.
 Also, let us not forget portion sizes are a factor as well.

 - Exercise.
 This is really individualized so start slow, do the best you can, modify when needed, and don’t push yourself too much.
 Find a fitness studio that fits you, or even use videos, apps, and YouTube.

 - Moderating, not necessarily excluding junk.
 I describe junk food as foods with low nutritional value and often fast food and pre-packaged.
-Of course, there are some fast food that is relatively healthy and some prepackaged food that isn’t horrible.
+Of course, some fast foods are relatively healthy and some prepackaged food that isn’t horrible.
 Make sure to read your labels.

 - Learning that body types are a real thing and that not everyone is meant to be one idealized size.